Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: -theoretical gap labelling

-where $\Aa$ is the continuous pattern algebra and $\tau$ the trace per unit volume. \end{definition} The reason why elements of this group can be used to label gaps in the spectrum of a Schr\"odinger operator $H=-\Delta +V$ describing the motion of particles in $\pe$ is the following: if $E$ lies in gap of the spectrum of $H$ then the spectral projection of $H$ onto the energy interval $(-\infty,E]$ is a bounded continuous function of $H$, namely it is given by $P_E(H)$ for any (continuous) function $P_E$ which is $1$ on all energies in the spectrum of $H$ below the gap and $0$ on all energies above the gap.
-Since $H$ is bounded from below we may require that $P_E$ vanishes at infinity and so $P_E(H)$ is a projection in $\Aa$.
-As such it defines an element in $K_0(\Aa) $.
-This is really a quantity associated to the gap, because $P_E(H)$ does not depend on the choice of $E$ as long as the latter stays in the gap.
+If $E$ lies in gap of the spectrum of $H$ then the spectral projection of $H$ onto the energy interval $(-\infty,E]$ is a bounded continuous function of $H$, namely it is given by $P_E(H)$ for any (continuous) function $P_E$ which is $1$ on $(E_{min},E]$ and $0$ on all energies above the gap.
+Here $E_{min}$ is any lower bound to $H$ (or $-\infty$).
+Hence if $H$ is bounded from below and resolvent affiliated then $P_E(H)$ is a projection in $\Ape$, as we may take for $P_E$ a continuous function which vanishes at infinity.
+Clearly $P_E$ does not change if $E$ varies inside the gap and so we can associate to each gap a projection in $\Ape$ and hence an element in $K_0(\Ape) $.

+The label associated to the gap is $\tp(P_E(H))$.
+This can be reinterpreted as the result of Connes' pairing between the cyclic cocycle defined by the trace $\tp$ and the $K_0$-class defined by $P_E(H)$.
+Indeed, the pairing of $\tp$ with a $K_0$-class $[p]_0-[s(p)]_0$, where $p$ is a projection in $M_n(\Ape^+)$, is